spiral/docs/orm/scaffolding.md

 Execute migration using `migrate` command and now you ready to work with your database.

-> Use `spiral orm:schema -m && spiral migrate` to quickly model changes to your database.
+> Use `spiral orm:schema -m && spiral migrate` to quickly push changes to your database.

 ## Alter schema
 You are able to add or delete columns from your records at any moment: